Dear Church: Why I'm Not There This Easter...

 But the atmosphere is different.

-You are no longer the precious visitor they want to make feel welcomed so you can get saved.
+You are no longer the precious visitor they want to make

 You are just a body sitting in the back.